nuuuwan/news_lk3_data/README.md

 Showers or thundershowers will occur at times in Western, Sabaragamuwa, Central, North-western and Southern provinces.

-Heavy showers above 100mm are likely at some places in Western and Sabaragamuwa province and in Nuwara-Eliya district.
+Heavy showers above 100mm are likely at some places in Western and Sabaragamuwa provinces and in Nuwara-Eliya district.

 Showers or thundershowers will occur at several places in Uva province and in Ampara and Batticaloa districts in the evening or night, it said.